2025 Tariffs

 CN & HK

-A 10% ad valorem tariff is applied to all commodities, in addition to other duties and taxes.
-This tariff is set to expire on 3/6 and will increase to 20% thereafter.
+A 10% tariff is applied to all commodities.
+Ad valorem, in addition to other duties and taxes.
+The tariff is set to expire on 3/6 and will increase to 20% thereafter.

 Definitions: